-The Stade de Gerland was completed in the southern part of Lyon’s 7th arrondissement, within the neighborhood of the same name.
-It represented an extension to the east side of the Rhône river, largely inoccupied at the time of the construction in the 1920s.
+The Matmut Stadium Gerland was completed in the southern part of Lyon’s 7th arrondissement, within the neighborhood of the same name.
+It represented an extension to the east side of the Rhône river, largely unoccupied at the time of the construction in the 1920s.

 The largest sporting complex then came into life around the stadium, featuring one of Lyon’s biggest parks, the city’s skatepark, playgrounds and another stadium, the Palais des Sports.

-How to get to the Stade de Gerland by car?
+How to get to the Matmut Stadium on Matchday?

 The easiest way to reach the Stade de Gerland is through public transportation.

-The metro line B stops at Stade de Gerland, less than 100 meters away from the stadium’s entry.
+The metro line B stops at Stade de Gerland – Le LOU, less than 100 meters away from the stadium’s entry.
 The same metro line goes through the Part-Dieu train station and it takes you 10 minutes to reach the stadium’s gates.